TANZANIA CYCLE CHALLENGE

 What is a typical cycling day?

 On cycle days we wake early for breakfast at our accommodation and then begin cycling.
-We cycle on average 75+km per day over 7-9 hours with regular breaks to fuel-up on snacks and fluids.
+On this trip we might have some extra early starts to take advantage of being in National Parks!
+We cycle on average between 75-100kms per day over 7-9 hours with regular breaks to fuel-up on snacks and fluids.
 After a lunch stop en route, we spend the afternoon cycling until we reach our accommodation where we secure our bikes, freshen up and have the evening to relax.
 Transfer are kept to a minimum to really get the full experience but are sometimes unavoidable.
 Every evening the Team Leader gives a briefing about the following day, with information such as the topography and any ‘hot-spots’ to look out for.

 How fit do I need to be for the challenge?

 This challenge requires a good level of fitness and we recommend that everyone trains to ensure you are prepared.
-We will provide a training guide in due course and would recommend a mixture of training in the gym and on the road – getting used to being on the bike, road and weather types which is vital.
+We have provided a training guide and would recommend a mixture of training in the gym and on the road – getting used to being on the bike, road and weather types is vital.
 As well as being fit you need to feel comfortable cycling and being around other road users.
+We also recommend trying to train on some gravel/uneven routes given the two days we have on dirt tracks in Tanzania.

 Who supports the ride?

 Alongside MAG staff, we are always accompanied by an Action Challenge Team Leader and two medics who will meet us at the airport and who will accompany us for the entire trip.
-There will also be a full ground team of fully qualified local guides with the group at all times.
+There will also be a ground team of fully qualified local guides with the group at all times.
 All cycle repair equipment will be provided by our local team and back up vehicles will be with us throughout the challenge.
+Luggage will be transferred to each night’s accommodation.

 Do I need to bring my own bike?